THE DOULA WORKSHOP

 INTRODUCTION TO CHILDBEARING FOR DOULAS

-DONA requires for certification that you attend a Childbirth Preparation Series (not as an expectant parent).
-Or take the Intro to Childbearing for Doula that I offer adjacent to the doula workshop (the first day of 3 days together).
+Friday 9am – 6pm: DONA requires for certification that you attend a Childbirth Preparation Series (not as an expectant parent).
+Or take the Intro to Childbearing for Doulas that I offer adjacent to the doula workshop (the first day of 3 days together).
 If you seek certification, this fun, informative day completes all Childbirth Ed requirements.
 It is specifically geared to doulas.
 If you don’t seek certification, this day lays a crucial foundation for assisting woman during birth.

-Tea and snacks will be available.
-Lunch salad bar on Friday.
+Generous coffee, tea and snacks will be available.
+Pot-luck salad bar luncheon on Friday.

 MOMS AND BABIES